George Baksa: King Ladislaus' military general

 After a chaotic period of internal struggles, which characterized the minority rule of Ladislaus IV, the national diet, which convened in May 1277, declared Ladislaus to be of age and authorized the 15-year-old monarch to restore internal peace with all possible means.
 George Baksa emerged as a faithful and skilled military general of the king in that transition period, when Ladislaus IV made partial successes to strengthen the royal power.
 The king intended to eliminate the Geregyes' power in Bihar County and the surrounding region, who aspired to establish an oligarchic province independently of the monarch.
 Their relative, Roland, son of Mark ruled the territory through from Szepesség to Transylvania via Nyírség.
 King Ladislaus sent his two generals, Finta Aba and George Baksa, both of them were landowners in the nearby Upper Hungary, to defeat him.
 Roland was killed in a battle in the winter of 1277.
 Thereafter, George defeated and captured Geregye II, one of the Geregye brothers, in early 1278, who was later sentenced to death and decapitated.
 It is possible that George also participated in the successful siege of Nicholas Geregye's fortress at Adorján (now Adrian in Romania) in the first half of 1278; the Geregyes ultimately lost their influence and power.
 Following that, George joined Ladislaus' royal campaign with the alliance of Rudolf I of Germany against Ottokar II of Bohemia.
-The Hungarian–Cuman and Austrian reconnaissance armies, led by George Baksa and Berthold von Emersberg, respectively, caused a heavy loss to the Bohemian army, who besieged the castle of Laa.
+The Hungarian–Cuman and Austrian reconnaissance armies sent on 18–19 August 1278, led by George Baksa and Berthold von Emersberg, respectively, caused a heavy loss to the Bohemian army, who besieged the castle of Laa.
+The Hungarian troops plundered the surrounding region, and George even captured three Austrian ministeriales during the clashes at the fort.
 After that, Ottokar abandoned the siege and marched southwards.
+George and his troops returned to the royal camp on 20 August.
 George participated in the Battle on the Marchfeld, took place on 26 August 1278, where Ottokar was killed.
 During the campaign, he captured altogether twelve Bohemian noblemen as hostages in exchange for ransom.